isomerpages/moe-northshorepri/_departments/Student Management/Student Leadership.md

 **Tier 2: Specialist Leaders – Developing Leadership Skills**
 In Tier 2, students from Primary 3 and Primary 4 are selected as specialist leaders, responsible for leading teams of Junior Prefects, Peer Support Leaders (PSLs), and CCA Leaders.
 These leaders play a more focused role in school life, guiding their teams and contributing to the smooth running of various activities.
 Specialist leaders refine their leadership skills and take on greater responsibility, creating a bridge between the foundational roles of Tier 1 and the executive positions in Tier 3.

+**Tier 3: Executive Leadership – Excellence and Mentorship**
+Tier 3 is reserved for students who demonstrate excellence in leadership.
+This tier includes our Head Prefect, Vice Head Prefect, Executive Committee Members, Senior Prefects, PSLs, and CCA Leaders.
+These students take on the highest level of responsibility, not only leading by example but also mentoring and guiding students from lower tiers.
+Their leadership extends throughout the school, serving as role models in character, academic achievement, and community involvement.